 - Community-Based Organizations and Government Agencies

-Members of the Initiative and their students have produced environmental justice research with many organizations and agencies, including the following examples.
+Members of the Initiative and their students have co-produced research with many organizations and agencies, including the following examples.

 Center on Race Poverty and the Environment